i2002/IntroductionToRobotics/README.md

 The objective of the course is to learn program a microcontroller and interface it with with hardware inputs and outputs in order to create functional

-The microcontroller used for the homeworks is an [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3), and the code is written using [Arduino IDE](https://docs.arduino.cc/software/ide-v2).
-Circuit schematics are created using [Circuit Diagram](https://www.circuit-diagram.org/).
+The microcontroller used for the homeworks is an [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3).
+The code is written using [Arduino IDE](https://docs.arduino.cc/software/ide-v2) and the circuit schematics are created using [Circuit Diagram](https://www.circuit-diagram.org/).

 Each homework includes all the code and schematics used in solving the homework, as well as code documentation and pictures and videos showcasing the final result.